Skip to content

 LC-MS (Liquid Chromatography–Mass Spectrometry) The two-step technique LEAF processes data from.
 LC separates compounds in time; MS measures their mass.

-LOD (Limit of Detection) Minimum signal level required for a peak to count as "detected".
-Configurable in the Extract page (default 100,000).
+LOD (Limit of Detection) Minimum signal level required for a peak to count as detected in quality scoring.
+In the Extract page, Auto derives the LOD from the intensity threshold.

 M